becem-gharbi/nuxt-directus/README.md

 [![License][license-src]][license-href]
 [![Nuxt][nuxt-src]][nuxt-href]

 A Nuxt 3 module for integrating the official Directus [JS SDK](https://github.com/directus/sdk) into your Nuxt 3 project.

-You can find the new Directus SDK [here](https://github.com/directus/directus/tree/main/sdk).
-It comes with performance and DX improvements.
-Meanwhile, a new rebuild of this module is being developed under `next` branch.
+[!IMPORTANT]
+This version `1` is based on version `10` of Directus SDK, which is no longer supported as indicated by [docs](https://docs.directus.io/reference/old-sdk.html).
+It will still be maintained, but it's recommended to migrate to version `2` to benefit the features of latest Directus SDK.

 ## Features